Warning. This review contains spoilers for Enemy in Shadows.

 It’s back.
 Thirty-three years after WFRP‘s most famous campaign first hit the shelves, Cubicle 7 has released Enemy in Shadows, the first part of its revised edition of The Enemy Within.

 The Enemy Within was the iconic campaign for WFRP1, which in large part defined WFRP‘s style of play.
 It was published in several different formats in the 1980s and 1990s, but has been out of print since then and has never before been officially converted to later editions of WFRP.
 Cubicle 7’s Director’s Cut project seeks to change that, converting the original adventures for WFRP4, and at the same time giving the campaign a substantial overhaul.

 Enemy in Shadows is the first part of this project.
 It combines and rewrites material originally presented in The Enemy Within (1986) and Shadows Over Bögenhafen (1987).
-It is expected to be followed in early November by the Enemy in Shadows Companion, which will contain further supplementary material.
-Both volumes will initially only be available as PDFs.
+It is accompanied by the Enemy in Shadows Companion, which contains further supplementary material.
+Both volumes are initially only be available as PDFs.
 Physical copies are expected to ship in the first quarter of 2020.